junxit/us-congress-bills-116/bill.md

 >   - **(2)** *Waiver* The Secretary may waive the requirement of paragraph (1) with respect to a State for the first two years of the State receiving a grant under this section if the Secretary determines that such waiver is needed for the State to establish a strategic stockpile described in subsection (a).
 > - **(e)** *Technical assistance* The Secretary shall provide technical assistance to States in establishing, expanding, and maintaining a stockpile described in subsection (a).
 > - **(f)** *Definition* In this section, the term drug has the meaning given to that term in section 201 of the Federal Food, Drug, and Cosmetic Act.
-> - **(g)** *Authorization of appropriations* To carry out this section, there is authorized to be appropriated $3,500,000,000 for each of fiscal years 2020 through 2023, to remain available until expended.
+> - **(g)** *Authorization of appropriations* To carry out this section, there is authorized to be appropriated $3,500,000,000 for each of fiscal years 2021 through 2023, to remain available until expended.
 > - **(h)** *Sunset* The authority vested by this section terminates at the end of fiscal year 2023.

 ## § 7.
 Action reporting

-- **(a)** *In general* The Assistant Secretary for Preparedness and Response (in this section referred to as the “Assistant Secretary”), in coordination with the Administrator of the Federal Emergency Management Agency, shall—
+- **(a)** *In general* The Secretary of Health and Human Services or the Assistant Secretary for Preparedness and Response, in consultation with the Administrator of the Federal Emergency Management Agency, shall—
   - **(1)** not later than 30 days after the date of enactment of this Act, issue a report to the Committee on Energy and Commerce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate regarding all State, local, Tribal, and territorial requests for supplies from the Strategic National Stockpile related to COVID–19; and
   - **(2)** not less than every 30 days thereafter through the end of the emergency period (as such term is defined in section 1135(g)(1)(B) of the Social Security Act (42 U.S.C.
 1320b–5(g)(1)(B))), submit to such committees an updated version of such report.
 - **(b)** *Reporting period*